-- Annual audits, including fire risk assessments and health and safety audits. - Termly examination of documents to ensure compliance with standards. - Termly inspection of premises, plants and equipment. - Monthly reports and updates to the headteacher. - External measures, such as surveys by contractors and service providers, along with visits from Environmental Health and Ofsted.
+- Annual audits, including fire risk assessments and health and safety audits. - Termly examination of documents to ensure compliance with standards. - Termly inspection of premises, plants and equipment. - Half termly reports and updates to the headteacher and Governing Body. - External measures, such as surveys by contractors and service providers, along with visits from Environmental Health and Ofsted.